whoisryosuke/solid-skia-renderer/README.md

-# Solid ThreeJS Renderer
+# Solid CanvasKit Renderer

-Custom renderer for SolidJS using ThreeJS/WebGL.
-Write JSX, render directly to ThreeJS, no DOM required (except the 1 canvas to render).
+Custom renderer for SolidJS using Skia's CanvasKit/WebGL.
+Write JSX, render directly to canvas, no DOM required (except the 1 canvas to render).
+You can also setup CanvasKit to render to a virtual canvas via the server-side (like generating an image, or handling SSR for webpage).

 This is setup with a Semantic Release workflow based off Conventional Commits.
 And it's automatically released to Github and NPM using Github Actions.